amdw/enginecloud/README.md

 It's very important for performance to set the number of threads in the UCI engine settings.
-A good general guideline is to use a value close to the number of CPU cores your VM has.
-Most chess UIs have a way to show you the calculation speed of the engine while it is analysing.
-For more information, see [the benchmarks document](stockfish/benchmarks/SF_BENCHMARKS.md).
+A good general guideline is to use a value close to the number of CPU cores your VM has: for more information, see [the benchmarks document](stockfish/benchmarks/SF_BENCHMARKS.md).
+Most chess UIs have a way to show you the calculation speed of the engine while it is analysing, so you can make sure you are getting roughly the performance you expect.

 Once you have finished with the engine, you should run `stockfish/delete.sh` to delete the VM, so you are no longer charged for it.
 Alternatively, you can do it